 Cuba has denied any wrongdoing.
 However, the US has already started to take action – expelling two Cuban diplomats from the US in May.
 The question though is what exactly could have caused these injuries.
 The press has gone wild with theories of sonic weaponry, hidden bugs, and electronic devices, poisons, you name it.
 Even Julian Assange has weighed in, stating “The diversity of symptoms suggests that this is a pathogen combined with paranoia in an isolated diplomatic corps.”

+So what’s going on?
+Bizarre accidents?
+Cloak and dagger gone awry?
+Mass hysteria among the US state department, or something else entirely?
 The most common theory passed around is some sort of auditory or sonic weapon.
 Acoustic (ultrasonic) non-lethal weapons like the Long Range Acoustic Device (LRAD) are well known due to their use by law enforcement to disperse protests, or on oceangoing ships to deter pirates and environmentalists.
 LRAD devices emit an extremely loud focused beam of sound.
 Usually, the sound is a siren, though the system can be used as a giant megaphone as well.
 Anyone in the beam is motivated to get out of it.

 The thing about LRAD devices is they are not small or light.
 Even with ultrasonics, you can’t beat physics.
 Making a lot of noise means vibrating a lot of air.
 That takes a relatively big loudspeaker.
 The smallest portable device is roughly fifteen pounds.
 Since LRAD is still vibrating the air, it wouldn’t work very well through walls.
 LRAD style devices are also not very clandestine.
 They emit a beam 30 to 60 degrees wide, so definitely not a sound laser.
 They also have plenty of spill — operators standing behind the device always need to wear hearing protection.